medialab/minet/docs/cli.md

   --infer-redirection                             Whether to try to heuristically infer redirections from the urls themselves, without requiring a HTTP call.
   --canonicalize                                  Whether to extract the canonical url from the html source code of the web page if found.
 Requires to buffer part of the response body, so it will slow things down.
   --only-shortened                                Whether to only attempt to resolve urls that are probably shortened.
+  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                                   Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  --resume                                        Whether to resume from an aborted collection.
+Need -o to be set.
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 columns being added to the output: